-The proponents need to demonstrate provisions for monitoring and evaluation of the proposed screening work, whether they or another division of WDFW or others are doing the evaluation.
+The proponents need to demonstrate provisions for monitoring and evaluation of the proposed screening work, whether they Monitoring will be limited to making sure screens are being properly operated and maintained.
+No effectiveness monitoring is or another division of WDFW or others are doing the evaluation.